jianghuawang/AntVS.Bees/README.md

 python3 gui.py [-h] [-d DIFFICULTY] [-w] [--food FOOD]
 ```
 ## Basic Rule
+A game of Ants Vs. SomeBees consists of a series of turns.
+In each turn, new bees may enter the ant colony.
+Then, new ants are placed to defend their colony.
+Finally, all insects (ants, then bees) take individual actions.
+Bees either try to move toward the end of the tunnel or sting ants in their way.
+Ants perform a different action depending on their type, such as collecting more food, or throwing leaves at the bees.
+The game ends either when a bee reaches the end of a tunnel (you lose), or the entire bee fleet has been vanquished (you win).

 ## Core concept
 **The Colony.** This is where the game takes place.
 The colony consists of several places that are chained together to form a tunnel where bees can travel through.
 The colony has some quantity of food that can be expended to deploy ant troops.